 2020 has thus far been a challenging year for everyone, both professionally and personally.
-The COVID situation has changed the way and order we implement actions the Society, but many of the initiatives being developed by the ASA align well with a COVID and a post-COVID world, and we will be working to capitalize on the positive aspects of this difficult time (e.g., improved virtual conferencing, reduced travel, flexible working arrangements).
+The COVID-19 situation has changed the way and order we implement actions the Society, but many of the initiatives being developed by the ASA align well with a COVID and a post-COVID world, and we will be working to capitalize on the positive aspects of this difficult time (e.g., improved virtual conferencing, reduced travel, flexible working arrangements).

-2. Highlights
+3. Highlights

-After input from the community, the ASA created a Sustainability Committee in late 2019.
+After input from the community, the ASA created a Sustainability committee in late 2019.
 The committee is formed by interested members of the community.
-Originally, this committee discussed the

-Carbon Footprint white paper that was prepared for the Decadal Plan Mid-Term Review by Adam Stevens and others, and was planning to undertake a census of university departments and institutions of their carbon usage.
+Originally, this committee discussed the Carbon Footprint white paper that was prepared for the Decadal Plan Mid-Term Review by Adam Stevens and others, and was planning to undertake a census of university departments and institutions of their carbon usage.
 This census was to provide a benchmark against which future improvements could be measured.
 With the changes in working that occurred since the COVID restrictions were enforced in March, the committee has mostly focused on finding optimal online conferencing and meeting solutions, but activity has been reduced in the past few months.

 Gavin Rowell from the University of Adelaide proposed to the ASA and the AIP the creation of a joint group in Astroparticle Physics to represent the astroparticle community and help to bridge the gap between the astronomical and physics community.
 The ASA and AIP have been working through their by-laws to allow for a joint group of both societies - "Group for Astroparticle Physics (GAP)".
 The Letter of Intent is currently under review by the AIP Council.
-The initial group developing the Charter is Gavin Rowell, Clancy James, Hayley Bignall, Marc Duldig and Yvonne Wong.